 A contract instructional designer will pull together all of your current training content -- PowerPoint® presentations, manager guides, participant handbooks, videos, tests and other materials.
 The person will work with your subject matter expert to review the materials and conduct a needs assessment to identify the knowledge, skills and behavioral gaps to be addressed by the training.
 This will help to determine if the original learning objectives are still valid or will need to be adjusted for the new courses.

-The ID will also be able to identify the content that is suitable for a virtual course, which content should be eliminated and if there is new content that needs to be developed, as well as how the content should be presented, and other vILT training tips.
+The ID will also be able to identify the content that is suitable for a virtual course, which content should be eliminated and if there is new content that needs to be developed, how the content should be presented, and other vILT training tips.

 When it comes to virtual training, contract instructional designers understand how important it is to maintain learner engagement when the trainer can’t see the participants.
 They know how to employ a variety of elements in the training, designed to make it more interesting and hold the attention of participants: